 Another issue is that many state laws governing just what actions or non-actions can be deemed abuse or neglect are incredibly broad, allowing for unfounded guilty labels.
 For instance, many low-income families have guilty marks on their records simply because they’re financially unable to provide their children with the same things that wealthier families can.
 And, in a move that some would argue ultimately is to both the child’s and the family’s benefit, child protective workers often deliberately mislabel innocent parents as being guilty.
 That’s because programs exist to help families in crisis avoid situations that can be considered child abuse or neglect.
 But those programs often are willing to provide help only after a family is officially accused of maltreatment.

 Even when an abuse allegation is proven false in court, the damage is done and cannot fully be undone.
 Tarnished reputations and lingering suspicions can affect a person’s ability to find work and to be accepted in segments of society including neighborhoods, churches and civic organizations.

 If you have been wrongly accused or have been alleged to have committed such a crime, help is available from experienced child abuse defense attorneys.
-Gainesville’s Law Offices of Edwards & Mason has helped many false child abuse allegation victims clear their names, regain their rights and begin to rebuild their reputations.
-Contact us at 877-377-7801.
+Gainesville’s Law Offices of Edwards & Jones has helped many false child abuse allegation victims clear their names, regain their rights and begin to rebuild their reputations.
+Contact us at 352.377.7800.